KevnBlack/CS-320-Course-Project/README.md

 One representative needs to submit:
   - Design document in PDF format.
   - A text file which contains the link to the GitHub page of your project.

+## Software, Presentation, and Final Report (Milestone 3) (COMPLETED ON 12/XX/2018)
+  Now that you have an approved software design, you should start working on the implementation of the software, as well as the testing.
+During the development phase, you should use GitHub for version control.
+The final deliverables of the project include the software, documentation (project final report), and an oral presentation.
+In your GitHub repo, maintain two folders, one "app" folder which contains all the source code, and one "doc" folder which contains the final report, screenshots, and other non-source code files.

+For the implementation, you should start with the user interface design, and develop mockup pages for the app.
+You are not required to use Semantic UI for the project, although it is recommended that you use some UI framework.
+Similarly, you may choose Meteor or any other web app frameworks to use.

+In the week of 12/03, you and your team members should present the project in class.
+A detailed schedule will be posted on Blackboard.
+Note that you should practice offline and make sure that you can finish your presentation in the assigned time slot (8 min: 5 min for presentation, 3 min for questions).
+You will be timed on the presentation day.
+In terms of the format of the presentation, you can choose one from the following:
+  - Powerpoint presentation: If you choose to use powerpoint, you can send your slides to me via email on the day before your presentation day, so that I can put all the slides together to streamline the process.
+  - Live demo: If you choose this format, you can use your own computer.
+But please make sure that your device works with the projector.
+It is a good idea to test it out before the class.

+During the development phase, you should also work on writing the final report.
+A template is provided.
+It is easier if you complete the sections while you are developing the application, as opposed to waiting until the end of the semester to do it.
+The template has instructions in each section, make sure that you following those instructions carefully.
+Here is a list of the required sections:
+  - Introduction: An overview of the project (you can use some of the text from your SRS).
+  - Design: This includes both the system modeling (if you have updated your UMLs) and the interface design (screenshots of mockups).
+  - Implementation: Explain the development environment, tasks distribution among team members, and challenges you must address during the development.
+  - Testing: Explain the testing plan, and your strategies of testing both functional and non-functional requirements.
+  - Analysis: Explain the lessons learned during the process.

+## Milestone 3 Submission (Due 12/13/2018 at 11:59pm, 20% of the final grade)
+One representative needs to submit:
+  - Final report in PDF format.
+  - Source code in a zip file.